cilium/cilium/Documentation/bpf/architecture.rst

 than 5.1 this limit was lifted to 1 million BPF instructions.
 Although the instruction set contains forward as well as backward jumps, the in-kernel BPF verifier will forbid loops so that termination is always guaranteed.
-Since BPF programs run inside the kernel, the verifier's job is to make sure that these are safe to run, not affecting the system's stability.
+Since BPF programs run inside the kernel; the verifier's job is to make sure that these are safe to run, not affecting the system's stability.
 This means that from an instruction set point of view, loops can be implemented, but the verifier will restrict that.
 However, there is also a concept of tail calls that allows for one BPF program to